kevinschueller/kevin-portfolio/src/pages/contact.md

 img_path: ''

 ---
 Hi there!
 Thank you so much for your interest in working together.
-Please fill the contact form below or send us an email at [example@example.com](mailto:example@example.com).
+Please fill the contact form below or send me an email at [kevinschueller@gmail.com](mailto:kevinschueller@gmail.com).